-In April 2017 the Group issued High Yield Bonds in United States Dollars for US\$350 million to pay down the outstanding High Yield Bonds maturing in 2018.
-The face value of these outstanding notes as at 30 June 2017 is US\$350 million (note 17).
-The currency risk attached to the bonds is being hedged 100% by a cross currency interest rate swap which has fixed principal and a combination of fixed interest to fixed interest United States/Australian dollar and floating interest to fixed interest United States/Australian dollar (note 16).
-The swap is being accounted for as a cash flow and fair value hedge and is 100% effective in eliminating currency risk with respect to the High Yield Bonds.
+In April 2017 the Group issued High Yield Bonds in United States Dollars for US\$350 million.
+The face value of these outstanding notes as at 30 June 2018 is US\$350 million (AU\$498 million, note 17).
+The currency risk attached to the bonds was hedged 100% by a cross currency interest rate swap which had fixed principal and a combination of fixed interest to fixed interest United States/Australian dollar and floating interest to fixed interest United States/Australian dollar until May 2019 when the cross currency interest rate swaps (hedging instrument) were cancelled.